Cuttings: September

 Branches filled with blackbirds

-Chirping time in swaying leaves.
+chirping time in swaying leaves.

 Spent the hour, and could be heard,

-Then disappeared.
 Leaving silent leaves.

 A rooster crowed thrice,